neftjs/neft/index.coffee.md

 *Object* utils.setPrototypeOf(*NotPrimitive* object, *NotPrimitive|Null* prototype)
 -----------------------------------------------------------------------------------

-Changes given *object* prototype into *prototype*.
+This function changes the given *object* prototype into the given *prototype*.

-This method on some environments returns new object!
+This method on some environments returns a new object.

 ```
 var obj = {a: 1};